NiclasvanEyk/niclasve.me/src/content/blog/auto-dark-mode-for-fish-shell.md

 - **Hardcoded Colors**.
   Hopefully these are [ANSI colors](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
-  Then the program specifies, that e.g. a portion of text should be red, and your terminal colorscheme then determines the specific shade of red.
+  Then the program specifies, that e.g. a portion of text should be red, and your terminal color scheme then determines the specific shade of red.
   However, this might be a concrete RGB value, in which case your out of luck.
 - **Inferred Colors**.
-  There are nonstandard ways for programs to detect, whether you use a light or dark terminal colorscheme (e.g. have a look at the [`terminal-light` Rust crate](https://github.com/Canop/terminal-light/tree/main), which links to a few nice sources in its code).
+  There are nonstandard ways for programs to detect, whether you use a light or dark terminal color scheme (e.g. have a look at the [`terminal-light` Rust crate](https://github.com/Canop/terminal-light/tree/main), which links to a few nice sources in its code).
   Based on this, the program can adjust its output and use light text on a dark background or vice verca.
 - **Adjustable Colors**.
   Some programs allow the user to control how it renders its output.
   Examples include [`bat`](https://github.com/sharkdp/bat), [`difft`](https://github.com/Wilfred/difftastic), and most programs using Charms [Glow](https://github.com/charmbracelet/glow) / [Lip Gloss](https://github.com/charmbracelet/lipgloss) libraries for highlighting text, such as GitHubs [`gh`](https://cli.github.com).

-Ideally the program infers the colorscheme, but lets you override the theme yourself.
+Ideally the program infers the color scheme, but lets you override the theme yourself.
-This way, you can still adjust the colorscheme to your liking.
+This way, you can still adjust the color scheme to your liking.
 Why this is still useful can be seen in the following image, displaying the output of the previously mentioned `bat` program, which, amongst others things, can output the contents of a file with syntax highlighting:

 ![Comparing the inferred base16 colors to a manually generated theme for the bat program.](./auto-dark-mode-for-fish-shell/dark-plus-bat-comparison.png)

 On the left, you see inferred colors from my terminal color scheme, which is Visual Studios Dark+ Theme for the Kitty terminal emulator.
-On the right you see the output when setting the colorscheme to a Dark+ Theme specifically created for `bat`.
+On the right you see the output when setting the color scheme to a Dark+ Theme specifically created for `bat`.
-As can be seen, the right one highlights closer to how the colorscheme would look in VS Code itself.
+As can be seen, the right one highlights closer to how the color scheme would look in VS Code itself.
-While the one on the left also uses colors from the general pallete of the theme, the right one uses green for comments, just as VS Code would, leading to a more familiar and uniform look.
+While the one on the left also uses colors from the general palette of the theme, the right one uses green for comments, just as VS Code would, leading to a more familiar and uniform look.

 ## How Fish Can Help